saltedbones/Africology-and-African-American-Studies/pages/undergraduate.md

 [Learn More about Minoring in Africology and Africology and African American Studies](http://bulletin.temple.edu/undergraduate/liberal-arts/africology-african-american-studies/minor-africology-african-american-studies/)

 ## Academic Advising and Professional Development
-Our award-winning advising staff helps students take full advantage of the College of Liberal Arts’ flexible curriculum by assisting them in developing personalized academic plans that ensure timely graduation.
-We also work closely with our students to ensure they have a rich experience beyond the classroom, complementing academic work with study abroad programs, internships and experiential learning opportunities.
+Take full advantage of the College of Liberal Arts’ flexible curriculum with the help of our award-winning advisors.
+We will help you select a major or minor, and graduate on time.
+Beyond academics, our advisors ensure that you have a rich experience at Temple by complementing your academic work with study abroad programs, internships and other experiential learning opportunities.

 [Learn More](https://liberalarts.temple.edu/advising)